Fatigue analysis procedure

 $$d_{50}=1/3.4\cdot10^7=2.9\cdot10^{-8}$$

-and the damage for the 100 MPa bin is $$d_{100}=1/2\cdot10^6=5\cdot10^{-7}$$
+and the damage for the 100 MPa bin is

-Following the Palmgren-Miner linear damage hypothesis, the damages produced by each bin are added together to obtain an accumulated damage.
+The damages of each bin are then added together to obtain an accumulated damage.

 2.4 Combining damages for the whole batch

 At this point we have estimated the accumulated damage for one load case only.
-To obtain the combined damage for the batch, the damages from all load cases are multiplied by the porbability of occurrence of that load case (which is set in the batch) and summed up.
+To obtain the combined damage for the batch, the damages from all load cases are multiplied by the probability of occurrence of that load case (which is set in the batch) and summed up.

 The fatigue life is then obtained by following the same procedure as in section 1.4: if the combined damage for the load cases is